How does the Revenir Platform Work?

 Preclinical Results Support our Expanding Pipeline

-- MC4R-d the most common cause of monogenic obesity, is associated with severe hyperphagia and obesity, affecting ~100,000 patients in the US.
+- MC4R-deficiency, the most common form of genetic obesity, is associated with severe hyperphagia and obesity, affecting ~100,000 patients in the US.

 - CGX-926 is an orally active, small-molecule corrector that restores proper folding, trafficking, and function of mutated MC4R, addressing the root cause of the disease.

-- CGX-926 reduces body weight and hyperphagia in a mouse MC4R-d model of obesity and has the potential to address the key clinical manifestations of MC4R-d in human patients.
+- CGX-926 reduces body weight and hyperphagia in a proprietary mouse MC4R-deficient model of obesity and has the potential to address the key clinical manifestations of MC4R-deficient in human patients.

 - Heterozygous mutations in the GBA1 gene, which encodes glucocerebrosidase (GCase), are the most common genetic risk factor for Parkinson’s disease, with a US prevalence of ~100,000 patients.